 Polysomnographic Technology, an Associate of Applied Science degree program, provides instruction and clinical practice in a distance learning format.
 The program will prepare students to achieve professional proficiency and acquire professional credentials in sleep medicine technology.

-- the ability to accurately prepare the equipment and patient for data collection.
+- Demonstrate the ability to apply sensors correctly with acceptable impedances for data collection.

-- the ability to accurately analyze, interpret, and report data.
+- Demonstrates ability to accurately analyze and summarize adult PSG data.

-During the 2014-15 academic year, the program faculty assessed the student learning outcomes summarized in the attached report.
+During the 2016-17 academic year, the Respiratory Care & Sleep Health faculty formally assessed the student learning outcomes summarized in the annual program assessment report.
 Additional details can be found in department assessment records.